 Receive Funding From Us

-Important work is performed by a whole range of organisations, from the public, community and voluntary, and private sectors, which deliver services that aim to address crime and community safety issues for the benefit of our communities in Dorset.
+Important work is performed by a whole range of organisations, from the public, community, voluntary and private sectors, which deliver services that aim to address crime and community safety issues for the benefit of our communities in Dorset.

-The PCC is able to add value to this delivery by working in partnership with these organisations in order to identify needs, consider the best options to address those needs and then to introduce new or support existing services to achieve successful outcomes.
+The PCC is able to add value to this delivery by working in partnership with these organisations in order to identify needs, consider the best options to address those needs and then to commission or co-commission services where appropriate, to achieve successful outcomes.
 The resources available to the PCC to commission these services are generally accessed through a variety of government funding streams.
 The sum of these funding streams constitute the Safer Dorset Fund (SDF).

-Commissioning of the SDF is made via both the Major Grants and Commissioning scheme and the Community Grant scheme, designed primarily for voluntary and community sector applications.
-In addition, the PCC influences national commissioning of services for victims, witnesses and offenders, in support of local need and outcomes.
+Commissioning of the SDF is made via both the Major Grants and Commissioning scheme and the Community Grant scheme - the latter designed primarily for voluntary and community sector applications.
+In addition, the PCC influences national commissioning of services for victims, witnesses and offenders, in support of local needs and outcomes.

 Arrangements for monitoring the outcomes of activities often take place using a multi-agency approach, overseen by a number of important partnerships that we work closely with, some outlined under Key Partnerships, in order to evaluate success and inform future commissioning decisions.